ssmaddux/u2_hw_mongoose_plants/README.md

 app.get('/plants', controllers.getAllPlants)
 ```

-Open http://localhost:3001/api/plants in your browser or do a GET request in Insomnia.
+Open http://localhost:3001/api/plants in your browser or do a GET request in ThunderClient.

 - You should see an JSON object with an array of all `"plants":` in the database
 - Make sure to grab the `_id` of the `"Test Plant"` we just added in the previous step, it will be useful for the next few routes.